-And then there’s the difficulty of keeping that training engaging for millennials, who fill up most of the server roles in your restaurant.
-Since this generation – those aged between 18 and 34 – are set to make up 75% of the workforce by 2020, your restaurant’s survival really hinges on how well you can adapt your training to suit their needs.
+And then there’s the difficulty of keeping that training up-to-date and engaging for millennials, who fill up most of the server roles in your restaurant.
+Since this generation – those aged between 18 and 34 – are set to make up 75% of the workforce by 2020, your restaurant’s survival hinges on how well you can adapt your training to suit their needs.

 What Millennials Want